 3. Reassess and Reoptimize for Ranking SEO Keywords

 To properly employ your content marketing campaign, you should be doing some keyword research to use as a basis for your content writing efforts.
 Every piece of content should have a single primary keyword as well as secondary keywords that have been peppered throughout.
-Hopefully you’re up to date on how to use keywords in your content, and are properly optimizing them throughout your new pieces of content.
+Hopefully you’re up to date on how to use keywords in your content and are properly optimizing them throughout your new pieces of content.

 But here’s the thing.
-Rarely will you ever hit a homerun on your first at-bat with a piece of content that’s focused on a specific keyword.
-While there are certain ways to set your content up for success from the get go, time is really the main indicator that your piece of content is moving in the right direction.
+Rarely will you ever hit a home run on your first at-bat with a piece of content that’s focused on a specific keyword.
+While there are certain ways to set your content up for success from the get-go, time is really the main indicator that your piece of content is moving in the right direction.

-If you’re seeing your page start to rank for certain keyword phrases after 3-6 months of it being live on your site, then go back that post and strengthen your content for those ranking keywords!
+If you’re seeing your page start to rank for certain keyword phrases after 3-6 months of it being live on your site, then go back to that post and strengthen your content for those ranking keywords!
 Sometimes you may not be ranking for the keyword phrases you initially intended, but the phrases you are ranking for are worth optimizing for.
 Go in and fix your image alt-text, headers, meta description and add a few hundred words (if necessary) to strengthen your case to Google that they are ranking you for the right phrases.